C2.3 Solve equations that involve multiple terms and whole numbers in various contexts, and verify solutions.

 Example

-Here is a pattern.
-We are interested in the relationship between the term number and the number of points that compose it.
+For the pattern below, what is the relationship between the term number and the number of points?

-Some students might represent the relationship using the equation p = n ×(n + 1), where n is the term number and p is the number of points in the term.
+Students might represent the relationship using the equation p = n ×(n + 1), where n is the term number and p is the number of points in it.
 The table of values below also represents this relationship.

 Number of Points (p) 2 6 12 20 30 42 56 72 90 110

-Students can make connections between the equation and the table of values; for example, if n = 1, the equation becomes p = 1 × (1 + 1), hence p = 2, which corresponds to the data in the table.
+Students can make connections between the equation and the table of values.
+For example, if n = 1, the equation becomes p = 1 × (1 + 1), hence p = 2, which matches the data in the table.
 If n = 3, the equation becomes p = 3 × (3 + 1), hence p = 12, which also corresponds to the data in the table.
-Thus, the question "How many points make up the 9th term?" can be expressed by the statement "Solve the equation p = 9 × (9 + 1)."
+Thus, the question "how many points does term 9 have?" can be expressed by the statement "solve the equation p = 9 × (9 + 1)".
 To solve it, students can use the table of values by looking for the value of p for which n = 9 or perform the calculation and determine that p = 90.

-Similarly, a question such as "What is the term number that has 72 points?" can be expressed as "Solve the equation 72 = n ×(n + 1)." because in the equation p = n ×(n + 1), p takes a value of 72.
+Similarly, a question such as "What term number has 72 points?" can be expressed as "Solve the equation 72 = n ×(n + 1)" because in the equation p = n ×(n + 1), p takes a value of 72.
 To solve it, students can look in the table of values for the value of n for which p = 72 and conclude that n = 8.

 Equation as a Formula

-These equations (formulas) formed from variables can also be used to generate equations to solve; for example, the question "What is the height of a rectangle that has a base of 8 cm and an area of 72 cm2?" can be translated into algebraic language as "Solve the equation 72 = 8 × h. " .
+Formulas usually involve multiple variables.
+To solve for a particular variable, values are substituted into the other variables before the equation is solved for the one unknown value.
+For example, the question "What is the height of a rectangle that has a base of 8 cm and an area of 72cm2?" can be translated into algebraic language as "Solve the equation 72 = 8 × h ".

 Equation that Generalizes a Situation of Equality

-Students may encounter this type of equation, especially when exploring the properties of numbers and operations (m - m = 0, for example).
-These equations symbolically express the fact that a situation of equality is always true, regardless of the values of the variable(s) that make up the equation, and regardless of whether they are whole numbers, fractions or decimal numbers.
+Students may encounter these types of equations in particular when exploring the properties of numbers and operations (for example, m - m = 0).
+These equations symbolically express the fact that a situation of equality is always true, regardless of the values of the variable(s) that make up the equation(s), and regardless of whether they are natural numbers, fractions, or decimal numbers.

 Beginning in the primary grades, students explore certain properties of numbers and operations (for example, the property of 0 in addition, the commutativity of addition) and make conjectures about these properties using words.
 In the junior grades, students continue to explore properties and progress to making generalizations using words or an equation.
 It is important to note, however, that using an equation to generalize a situation of equality requires a good deal of abstraction.
 Only after developing a good understanding of properties are students able to fully grasp the meaning of such equations.

-Here are some examples of properties of numbers and operations, expressed in words and using an equation.
+Here are some examples of properties of numbers and operations that are expressed in words and using an equation:

 Equality Situation